theostowell/tstowx.com/content/cv/index.md

 ShowReadingTime: false
 ShowBreadCrumbs: false
 ---
 Content writer specialising in topics including technology, productivity, knowledge management and lifestyle (500,000+ words published, 150,000+ reads), with experience crafting website copy and social media CTAs for online-centric businesses.
-Former conservation volunteer for over 5 years, collecting avian high tide roost numbers used used in RSPB reports.
-Zoology graduate from Top-5 UK university (UoSheffield, as per the Guardian, 2023) including a 1st-class literature review on UK beaver reintroduction.
+Former conservation volunteer for over 5 years, collecting avian high tide roost data used used in an RSPB report.
+Zoology graduate from Top-5 UK university (UoSheffield, as per *The Guardian*, 2023) including a 1st-class literature review on beaver reintroduction efforts in the UK.

 ## Education

-**2022 - 2025**: Bachelor's Degree in **Zoology** at **The University of Sheffield** including 1st class literature review *Assessing the reintroduction of the Eurasian Beaver (Castor fiber) across Britain* (Overall Grade Classification Pending)
+**2022 - 2025**: Bachelor's Degree in **Zoology** at **The University of Sheffield** including 1st class literature review *Assessing the reintroduction of the Eurasian Beaver (Castor fiber) across Britain* (Overall Grade Classification Expected 11 July 2025)

 **2020 - 2022**: A-Levels in **Biology**, **Mathematics**, **Photography** and **Physics** at **Castle School Sixth Form** (Grades A*AAA Respectively)